Covid-19 plans updated August 2021.

-In addition to attendance registers, the campus-card entry system will record date, and entry and exit times of students, staff, and faculty on campus.
+The campus-card entry system will record date, and entry and exit times of students, staff, and faculty on campus.

 Records will be kept of students attending field trips, group allocation, and if applicable, seat allocation on transportation and room assignment for overnight stays.

 Contact Tracers must be informed of any student, staff, or faculty displaying Covid-19 symptoms or who has tested positive or has been identified as a close contact.
 Contact Tracers will then act in accordance with training provided.

 In the event of multiple, positive Covid-19 cases, the Contact Tracing Lead must inform the local Public Health England authority and act on their instructions.

 Syracuse London has revised or is currently in the process of revising its Health, Safety and other policies to incorporate UK government, Public Health England and Health & Safety Executive guidelines relating to Covid-19.